 Giving Back: Meet the Maids

-With the glamour of the gowns and ceremony, it can be easy to forget the important and beneficial work that the Veiled Prophet Ball celebrates.
-Founded in 1878 by local businessmen, the VP is St. Louis’ oldest social, civic and philanthropic group.
-It is dedicated to improving our community, and the ball is more than just a party.
-The young women who are involved have donated countless volunteer hours to community efforts and will continue to make an impact.
-T&S spoke with a few of this year’s maids of honor about how they give back.
+Sometimes the glamour of the gowns and ceremony can overshadow the important and beneficial work that the Veiled Prophet Ball celebrates.
+Founded in 1878 by local businessmen, the VP Organization is St. Louis’ oldest civic philanthropic group.
+It’s dedicated to improving our community, and the annual ball is much more than just a party.
+The young women who are involved have donated countless volunteer hours to community efforts and will continue to give back.
+T&S spoke with a few of this year’s maids of honor about how they make an impact.

 Mary Moore believes serving others should be a way of life, not just an occasional habit.
 The Webster Groves native says she has enjoyed working on VP projects with her dad, Nate, and she volunteers quite a bit outside the organization as well.
 She says these experiences have shown her the importance of thinking beyond her own needs.